m10rten/snap-ts/.github/README.md

 - **`merge`**: Combines objects or arrays.
 - **`groupBy`**: Groups arrays of objects based on specified keys.
-- **`unique`**: Filters unique elements from an array or Set, with optional key-based uniqueness for object types.
+- **`unique`**: Filters unique elements from an Array, Map or Set, with optional key-based uniqueness for object types.

 ---